Willowbrook High School: History

 Planning for the school began as early as 1950 when projected growth for the area suggested that a new high school would soon be needed.
 In January, 1958, the school board not only decided that the new school was to be called Willowbrook (referring to a nearby creek running through a stand of weeping willow trees), but that the school would be prepared to admit students in all four grades once the school opened in 1959.

 When the school opened, the principal drafted a group of upperclassmen to help shape the schools traditions (colors, team nickname, student council constitution, etc.).
-Until the middle of the 1969-1970 school year, students were required to follow a dress code which prohibited (among other things) jeans for both genders and long hair for young men.
+Until the middle of the 1969–1970 school year, students were required to follow a dress code which prohibited (among other things) jeans for all students and long hair for young men.

-In 1961, a bust of Thomas Jefferson was added to the southeast wall of the school.
+In 1961, a bust of what was alleged to be Thomas Jefferson but has since been determined to be German Composer, Franz Joseph Hayden was added to the southeast wall of the school's music wing.
 The bust had been recovered from the demolition of the Louis Sullivan designed Garrick Theater in Chicago by relatives of a (then) current student who were contractors in the theater's demolition.

 In 1963, a north wing was added, including district offices located on the first floor portion of the wing.

 In the 1980s, improved vocational education areas were added, as was a greenhouse, and expansion of the library.

 In 2007, a referendum was passed to make infrastructure improvements and help improve the students' learning environment.
 Groundbreaking began the week of June 9, 2008 and continued year-round.
 Some holidays were ignored in order to allow construction to be continue longer during summer recesses.
 Such improvements included the expansion of music facilities, addition of a fieldhouse and other athletic areas, enhancements to existing science labs, mass improvement to electrical/plumbing, technological enhancements, a more student-centered foyer/commons and guidance areas, renovation to the library/media center, expansion of learning spaces and classrooms, installation of air-conditioning, enhancement to traffic flow and parking, the updating of handicap accessibility, and funds put toward the improvement of the auditorium/drama facilities.

 In 2008, the district offices were relocated from the first floor of the north wing to the building previously used by the Addison Public Library.

 In 2010, referendum totals came out to be $115.3 million among Willowbrook and sister school Addison Trail High School.
 After completion of "Building the Future" in the Fall of 2010, dedication ceremonies were held at Willowbrook and Addison Trail on October 17, 2010.